 What are the SDFLC's short-term and long-term goals?

 A short-term goal is to continue to provide information, education, and training that drives the financial stability of the residents of San Diego County.
 A long-term goal is to increase financial literacy by helping individuals and families better understand how to manage their finances, create strong credit profiles, borrow wisely, and plan for retirement.

 The mission of the San Diego Financial Literacy Center is to educate and empower individuals and families to make sound financial decisions and develop positive personal finance habits for life.

 By providing educational opportunities and financial guidance to help individuals and families become financially fit, the San Diego Financial Literacy Center will be providing an invaluable service to the San Diego community.

 The key to success for the SDFLC is the collaboration with community, corporate, military, and educational partners throughout San Diego.
 Financial literacy affects us all, and by developing strong strategic partnership that focus on providing real, relevant, and topical financial education in a culturally competent manner, the SDFLC will have a lasting impact on the community at large.

-Here is what we have learned from our respondents through the first quarter:
+Here is what we have learned from our respondents through 2017:

 • 4.78% showed a moderate risk when it came to financial knowledge

 • 39.42% showed a moderate risk when it comes to financial behaviors